ksavage-work/minecraft-tutorial/minecraft-user-tutorials.md

 Tutorials are simply markdown documents where each level 2 heading (``##``) is a new step.
 The tutorials can be located anywhere under the ``/docs`` folder although they usually are in the ``/docs/projects`` folder.

-A tutorial with the title '**Light blaster**' would have a path like this: _/docs/projects/light-blaster.md_.
+A tutorial with the title '**Chicken Rain**' would have a path like this: _/docs/projects/chicken-rain.md_.

 When a tutorial is chosen in the editor, the tutorial runner converts the content of the tutorial markdown into user interactions.
 If selected from the external documentation navigation, the tutorial is viewed the same as any other help document which allows it to be printed.